fuzzymannerz/lighttpd-Link/README.md

 ```bash
 pkill lighttpd
 ```
-See `home/steam/http/serve.conf` for configuration example and refer to https://redmine.lighttpd.net/projects/1/wiki/TutorialConfiguration for more info.
+See `home/steam/http/serve.conf` for a basic configuration example.
+Refer to https://redmine.lighttpd.net/projects/1/wiki/TutorialConfiguration for more info.

 # Uninstallation
 If you factory reset your Steam Link lighttpd-Link will be removed.
 Otherwise you can run the following via SSH: